 On completion of the programme students on the Enterprise and the Environment Summer School will be provided with a University of Oxford certificate of attendance.

 Do you provide credits?

 If you wish to receive credit from the Enterprise and the Environment Summer School you will need to contact either your Study Abroad Office or the office in your university that deals with external credit.
 If you are seeking credit transfer then we strongly advise you to do this before you apply.
 We can support credit applications by providing additional information to your home institution.

 How many teaching hours does the course include?

-The schedule for our 2018 course is still being finalised, but we anticipate there being 50 hours of teaching across the two weeks.
+We anticipate there being 50 hours of teaching across the two weeks.

 Where does the teaching take place?

-Who attends the Summer School?
+Who attends the programme?

 Is there a dress code?

 We do not enforce any dress code, however we advise students to bring outdoor clothing for field trips, and business casual attire for the formal College dinners.